Thinky Games

 While these puzzles are solved on 2D panels, they are placed around a lush 3D open-world map.
 The island is divided into several areas, each of which revolves around one variation on the line-drawing formula.
 Each individual area is mostly linear—clearing one panel unlocks the next one—but if there’s a puzzle you find yourself unable to work out, you can still move to another location and come back later.
 Most of the areas are self-contained, but some of them require prior knowledge from other parts of the island, adding a medroidbrainia aspect to the gameplay.
 All in all, there are a prodigious number of puzzles, but you don’t need to complete every area to unlock the endgame section.

 There’s a deep connection running between the island and its puzzles.
+Some panels function as controllers for doors or elevators.
 Instead of the aforementioned abstract symbols, several solutions rely on environmental clues such as visual patterns or sound cues.
 These sensory puzzles may be an accessibility concern for colorblind and hearing-impaired players; most are optional, but there are some unskippable color puzzles in the final area, as well as a couple with strobe effects.
-Some panels also function as controllers for doors or elevators, and occasionally there may be multiple solutions to the same puzzle, inducing different reactions from its connected machinery.
+Other late game hurdles include confined randomness and timing elements.
 And while the game’s detailed world may seem superfluous, it actually exists for a reason that is left as a joyful surprise for players to eventually discover on their own.

 The Witness keeps the puzzle-solving experience front and center.
 There's no story and no text, except for discreet audio logs quoting scientists and philosophers on themes of truth and perception.
 The bulk of the game involves tackling hundreds of tricky puzzles that explore the line puzzle formula from every possible angle.

-This description was written by Gwen C. Katz and edited by Oriane Tury.
+This description was written by Gwen C. Katz.

 • No timing or dexterity